TomDonoghue/TomDonoghue.github.io/_posts/2020-02-23-OnComingOut.md

 One day, this blog will get back to science and research and teaching.
 Not this day.

-Here I talk a bit more about my story of coming out as queer.
+This post talks about my story of coming out as queer.
 Needless to say, it is a personal, and somewhat self-indulgent, piece, told from my perspective.

 <center> . . . . . </center>